Sex Education (TV series): Series 2

 On Rotten Tomatoes, the second series has an approval rating of 98% with an average rating of 8.30/10, based on 57 reviews.
 The critical consensus reads, "Sex Education's sophomore season definitely has more going on, but by treating each new subject with care and humour, it leaves plenty of space for its characters to grow."
 On Metacritic, the series has a score of 83 out of 100, based on reviews from 11 critics, indicating "universal acclaim".

 Series 3

 On Rotten Tomatoes, the third series has an approval rating of 98% with an average rating of 8.50/10, based on 42 reviews.
-The critical consensus reads, "With a seemingly endless desire to dive deeper into its characters paired perfectly with its talented ensemble, Sex Education's third season is a masterclass in brutally honest, brilliantly heartfelt comedy."
+The critical consensus reads, "With a seemingly endless desire to dive deeper into its characters paired perfectly with its talented ensemble, Sex Educations third season is a masterclass in brutally honest, brilliantly heartfelt comedy."
 On Metacritic, the series has a score of 83 out of 100, based on reviews from 11 critics, indicating "universal acclaim".
 The third series won Best Comedy Series at the 50th International Emmy Awards.

+Series 4

+On Rotten Tomatoes, the fourth series debuted with an approval rating of 91%, with an average of 7.5/10, based on 44 reviews.
+The critical consensus reads, "As sweetly empathetic and inclusive as ever, Sex Education's final season serves as a bittersweet -- but largely satisfying -- farewell."
+On Metacritic, the series has a score of 69 out of 100, based on reviews from 18 critics, indicating a "generally favorable" reception.